sundeepbassi/djangopetblog/README.md

 The moving of the open a post and view comments to the progress section of the kanban board was shown in the walkthrough video I think therefore I blog.

+The code for the post detail view added to the view file was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.